bengarrett/RetroTxt/README.md

 ![RetroTxt toolbar button in Chrome](/docs/assets/retrotxt_toolbar_button_chrome.png)

 Elsewhere there are thousands of text files hosted at [textfiles.com](https://textfiles.com/directory.html) or the [Project Gutenberg](https://www.gutenberg.org/catalog/) _plain text_ books.
-Or download one of the amazing text art packs created by [Blocktronics](http://blocktronics.org/artpacks/), found at [textmod.es](https://pc.textmod.es/) or [16 colors](https://16colo.rs) and use the `file:///` protocol to browse and view the text art files saved onto your hard drive.
+Or download one of the fantastic text art packs created by [Blocktronics](http://blocktronics.org/artpacks/), found at [textmod.es](https://pc.textmod.es/) or [16 colors](https://16colo.rs) and use the `file:///` protocol to browse and view the text art files saved onto your hard drive.

 ### Permissions

-Chrome requires **Allow access to file URLs** selected if you wish to use RetroTxt with text files stored on your local computer.
+Chrome, Brave and Edge require **Allow access to file URLs** selected if you wish to use RetroTxt with text files stored on your local computer.

 ## Privacy